Certain medical treatments, including creams and injections, may help reduce the appearance of keloid scars. Some home remedies may also help.

 A combination of different injected steroids has also been shown to be more successful in a

 Avoid cosmetic surgery

-If you’ve had keloids from surgery or think you might get them, rethink surgery.
-This is especially the case if the surgery isn’t to save your life or needed to improve your health.
+If you’ve had keloids from surgery or think you might get them, consider deciding against having elective surgery.
+Elective surgeries may include surgeries that aren’t intended to save your life or needed to improve your health.

 Avoid (more) tattoos or piercings

 Tattoos and piercings may commonly cause keloids.
 In a way, they can be considered elective surgery.
 If you’re prone to keloids, think thoroughly about whether you want keloids or not if you invest in tattoos or piercings.

 Try to prevent yourself from picking or popping acne on your skin.
 The inflammation caused by these habits can lead to keloids.

 Keloids result from an exaggerated form of natural processes of scarring in the body.

 Home remedies can help quite a bit with keloids: they can reduce size and pigmentation, making them less noticeable.
 Home remedies are especially effective right after getting a wound, puncture, or burn.